FusionAuth/fusionauth-site/site/_posts/2020-08-07-locking-an-account-with-breached-password.md

 Next, [activate your license](/docs/v1/tech/reactor).

-Create an API key by navigating to the *Settings* tab and then to *API Keys*.
+Create an API key by navigating to the "Settings" tab and then to "API Keys".
 At a minimum configure the following permission for this key: `DELETE` on the `/api/user` endpoint.
 Note the API key for later use.

 ## Configure breached password detection

-Navigate to the *Tenants* section and then to the default tenant.
-Go to the *Passwords* tab.
+Navigate to the "Tenants" section and then to the default tenant.
+Go to the "Passwords" tab.
 Take the following steps:

 * Enable breached password detection.
-* Set the *On login* option to "Only record the result, take no action."
+* Set the "On login" option to "Only record the result, take no action."

 Your settings should look like this: